Privacy Policy

 Information required when you register for a Nuclera account

-When you first register for the Platform, we request your email address and some basic information about you to generate your account.
+When you first register for our website or our platform, we request your email address and some basic information about you to generate your account.
 This information includes your IP address, name, job title, company name and geographic location, and your user login credentials.

-We collect and process this information on the basis of our contract with you (so we can provide our services).
+We collect and process this information on the basis of our contract with you (so we can provide our goods and services) and/or our legitimate interest in providing them to you or your employer.

 Information collected when you access Nuclera services: